-[Rider to come]

 The SCGás network is also at an early stage of development with completion of the first phase expected in the third quarter of 2000.
 When complete, the network will have nine citygates and 17 compressor stations.
-Maximum throughput capacity is expected to develop as follows:
+Maximum volumes delivered are expected to develop as follows: